-Percent Actual Projected El Salvador 15 10 Honduras Guatemala 5 Mexico 1990 2000 2010 2020 2030 Year interactions.
+The parameter estimates for the central parameters in the cross-country regression for Latin American and the Caribbean appear in Table 5, where we suppress the large number of country-level intercept and slope interactions.
 The regression results contain several noteworthy features.
 First, the strong push factor of large cohort size is experienced entirely before age 40, after which there is no significant relationship between the log birth cohort ratio and net migration rates.
-Second, the effect of GDP ratios flips across ages; for the young cohorts, high income in the origin country has no effect on migration, whereas for the older cohorts, high origin-country income accelerates migration.
-This latter result is consistent with gravity model estimates of bilateral migration (Clark, Hatton, and Williamson 2007).
-It could be explained by migration costs being a greater constraint to migration across Latin America as a whole than in Mexico, with positive income shocks enabling migration by credit-constrained individuals (Mckenzie and Rapoport 2007).
+Second, the effect of GDP ratios flips over across ages; for the young high income in the origin country has no effect on migration, while for older cohorts high origin country income accelerates migration.
+This latter result is consistent with gravity-model estimates of bilateral migration (e.g., Clark, Hatton, and Williamson, 2007).
+It could be explained by migration costs being a greater constraint to migration across Latin America as a whole than in Mexico, with positive income shocks enabling migration by credit-constrained individuals (McKenzie and Rapoport, 2007).